jgaa/restc-cpp/README.md

 ## Example

-The following code is all that is needed to run REST requests Asynchronously, using the co-routine support in boost::asio behind the scenes.
+The following code is all that is needed to run REST requests asynchronously, using the co-routine support in boost::asio behind the scenes.

 ```C++